ARpatterns/catalog/eca/actions.md

 | [Detector-Related Actions](#detector-related-actions) |

 ## Item-Related Actions
+Items are elements of the application model.
+An item can be represented as 3D object in the AR scene or as 2D overlay (sprite image, text label, UI element, ...) on top of the AR view.

 * `do:add at`: add and anchor item at position
 * `do:add onto`: add and anchor item onto another item
 * `do:add to`: add item as child to another item